telerik/winforms-docs/ribbonbar/designing-radribbonbar/customizing-the-start-menu.md

 {{endregion}}

->note The size of the RadRibbonBar Start Button will be automatically adjusted to fit the size of the image set.
+>tip The size of the RadRibbonBar Start Button will be automatically adjusted to fit the size of the image set.
 Unappropriate image sizes might lead to undesired visual appearance of the button.
 >

 ## See Also